mui/base-ui/docs/data/base/components/field/field.md

 </Field.Root>
 ```

-- For Base UI Input components, this represents the component's value type.
-For `NumberField` or `Slider`, it's `number | null`, while for `Checkbox` and `Switch`, it's `boolean`.
-- For native elements, it is always the native `element.value` DOM property.
+For Base UI input components, this represents the component's value type, while for native elements, it is always the native `element.value` DOM property.